Bariatric Surgery FAQs

 The absorption of most medications will remain the same after surgery.
 Most pills or capsules are small enough to pass through the new stomach pouch.
 Extended release medications are an exception.
 If you take this type of pill, you should talk with your primary care physician about having it changed if you notice decreased effects.

-Most medications are tolerated following weight loss surgery but patients should use caution when taking a non-narcotic pain medicine such as Motrin, Advil, ibuprofen, aspirin, Aleve or other nonsteroidal anti-inflammatory drugs (NSAIDs).
-If you must take these NSAIDs you may, but we advise patients to also take an acid-reducing pill such as Prilosec OTC (over the counter) to help protect their stomach against the ulcer forming properties of the NSAIDS.
+Most medications are tolerated following weight loss surgery.
+But patients should use caution when taking a non-narcotic pain medicine such as Motrin, Advil, ibuprofen, aspirin, Aleve or other nonsteroidal anti-inflammatory drugs (NSAIDs).
+If you must take these NSAIDs, you may.
+However, we advise patients to also take an acid-reducing pill such as Prilosec OTC (over the counter) to help protect their stomach against the ulcer forming properties of the NSAIDS.

 Is sexual activity restricted?